-- · Marine-based infrastructure is designed and operated to optimise its effectiveness and efficiency. - Sensitive marine areas are protected from the adverse impacts of development. - Adverse impacts on marine life, especially light and water quality impacts, are minimised - The safe navigation and operation of port waterways are maintained or enhanced by capital or maintenance dredging (and associated works). - Material from capital dredging must only be placed within the precinct if beneficially reused.
+- Marine-based infrastructure is designed and operated to optimise its effectiveness and efficiency, including efficient shipping and berths infrastructure. - Adverse impacts on marine life, especially light and water quality impacts, are minimised. - The safe navigation and operation of port waterways are maintained or enhanced by capital or maintenance dredging (and associated works). - Material from capital dredging must only be placed within the precinct if beneficially reused. - Avoid or minimise the impacts from marine infrastructure of artificial light on any adjacent turtle nesting beaches. - Sensitive areas containing fish habitat, including waterways and marine plants below and adjacent to HAT, are managed in accordance with the SPP and/or the relevant SDAP regulatory codes.

-Development avoids, mitigates and/or offsets potential impacts (direct, indirect, and cumulative) on environmental values within and surrounding the precinct with particular regard to:
+Development avoids, minimises and offsets potential impacts (direct, indirect, and cumulative) on environmental values within and surrounding the precinct with particular regard to:

-- estuarine water quality and hydrological processes that support aquatic ecosystems - marine plants including mangroves, saltmarsh, seagrass and macroalgae - · coastal processes - · coral reefs including near-shore and mid-shelf reefs - marine reptiles, marine mammals and migratory marine species - · turtle nesting areas.
+- estuarine water quality and hydrological processes that support aquatic ecosystems - marine plants - coastal processes - coral reefs including near-shore and mid-shelf reefs - marine reptiles, marine mammals and migratory marine species - turtle nesting areas.